Want to make the most of your Australia and New Zealand Backpacking adventure? Here’s how...

-Travelling Australia & New Zealand will sometimes involve long lengths of driving, whether by public bus or tour.
-Inflatable travel pillows take up little luggage space and trust me – will make the world of difference!
-On a budget – keep your empty Goon bag and re-use as a pillow – Aussies love recycling!
+Travelling Australia and New Zealand will sometimes involve long bouts of driving, whether by public bus or tour.
+Inflatable travel pillows take up little luggage space and, trust me, will make the world of difference!
+On a budget?
+Keep your empty Goon bag and re-use as a pillow – Aussies love recycling!

 5. Waterproof Camera Bag

-Ok so the weather in Australia & New Zealand can sometimes be a tad unpredictable!
+Ok so the weather in both countries can sometimes be a tad unpredictable!
 For those of you happy snappers (aren’t we all?), invest in a waterproof camera bag that can double up as a day pack – big enough to fit your wallet, sunscreen, phone and any other items you may need whilst exploring.

 6. Travel with a Notebook

 Using the internet on hostel computers can sometimes be expensive.
 Most places have Wi-Fi these days and in many cities in Australia and New Zealand you will find cafes that offer free Wi-Fi if you purchase a coffee or a drink.
 Leave your expensive laptop at home and invest in a cheap notebook (I found one on Ebay for $100).

 They don’t take up too much room in your luggage and won’t leave you crying and wailing if damaged or stolen.
 The notebook allows me to write blogs, keep in touch with friends via Facebook and double as a mini TV when hungover or in need of some ‘me time.’

 No visit to Australia is culturally complete without an introduction to Goon – cheap wine which can be purchased by the bag.
 Mix it up with some OJ.
 Also… Vegemite.
 Do not spread it on bread like Jam, you only need a little dabble here and there because this stuff is strong!
 Try it with cheese or on toast.
 Kanagaroo, Emu & Crocodile is also a must!